Are there mosquitoEs in the camp?

 how much should I tip?

 While optional, gratuities are appreciated by our safari camp staff.
-We recommend $500/person/week half of which you will give directly to your guide and the end of the week and half to the host to distribute to the safari camp staff.
+We recommend $500/person/week half of which you will give directly to your guide at the end of the week and half to the host to distribute to the safari camp staff.

 can I mount my fish?